invest-min/econometrics_1/README.md

 # econometrics_1
-Fundamental classes of Econometrics with R
+Fundamental knowledge of Econometrics with R